 I don’t have to disprove that all lying is sinful, but merely prove that there can be an exception to the rule.
 The burden of proof is on my opponent to demonstrate that there are none.
 My opponent would also have to explain away many passages of Scripture that not only condone lying or do not punish it, but he would have to rationalize away why it appears as though God Himself commanded certain individuals to lie.
 Thus by inadvertently showing God to contradict Himself, my opponent in actuality then would be accusing God of being a liar, of sinning.
 Thus my opponent has the unenviable task of proving that lying and sin are always indivisible despite Scriptural demonstrations of God being behind deception in certain instances.

-If one carefully considers just what God says about “lying” in context of Scripture, then one has to see this is impossible.
+If one carefully considers just what God says about “lying” in the context of Scripture, then one has to see this is impossible.
 Isaiah 55:9 says God’s ways and thoughts are not ours.
 When God allows obvious dishonesty to take place, we need to realize that in the Father there are no contradictions, but we however are fickle human beings and capable of misunderstanding things.
 It is with that premise I’d like to show you that lying and sinning are clearly not always indivisible concepts, because God does command against dishonesty, but does Himself deceive people.
 If you don’t like my stating that about God, then read 1 Thess.
 2:9-11 which mentions that “…God will send them strong delusion that they should believe the lie” and Eze.
 14:9 which says God Himself deceives the false prophets.

 What About Hiding Innocent People From Wicked Governments Who Would Kill Them?

-In the situation during the German occupation of Holland, even though Nollie ten Boom ‘told the truth’ to Nazi officers that she was in fact harbouring Jewish people in her house, she was still arrested.
+In the situation during the German occupation of Holland, even though Nollie ten Boom ‘told the truth’ to Nazi officers that she was in fact harboring Jewish people in her house, she was still arrested.
 Why?
 Because she knew her friend Anna was a Jew and did not turn her in.
 The law required everyone to report the whereabouts of any Jews they knew of.
 Nollie was breaking the law every minute of the day until she was found out.
 Suddenly she became a law-abider when confronted by the German police.
 The Bible is opposed to the actions of Nollie, who praised her daughter for telling the truth by betraying her brothers the instant she was asked about them.
-Both Nollie and Cocky ten Boom were liars, because their ‘truth telling’ actually was betraying the trust of the people they said they’d protect.
+Both Nollie and Cocky ten Boom were liars because their ‘truth-telling’ actually was betraying the trust of the people they said they’d protect.
 Colossians 3:9 tells us not to lie to each other.
 This epistle was written to a congregation and so we see that this command was in the context of community life.
 That is not the same thing as lying to a wicked government.
 However, the Bible supports Corrie ten Boom who risked her life to protect her innocent friends.

 I’d like to use the Biblical example of Rahab the harlot hiding the two spies on the roof of her house in Joshua 2 to defend this point.
 When the men sent by the king of Jericho went to Rahab and asked her the whereabouts of the two men, not only did she flatly deny they were on her roof, but made up a lie that they had already left and thus sent the officials on a wild goose chase in the desert.
 Joshua rewards her and her family in chapter 6 when they conquer Jericho and protect her from destruction when they destroy the city.
 The hall of faith chapter in Hebrews mentions Rahab, and James 2:25 praises her for her faithfulness—which we must note was demonstrated by lying.
 So we see that there was nothing wrong with what Rahab did, or else the New Testament authors—divinely inspired by the Holy Spirit, wouldn’t have mentioned it.
 Therefore we can deduce that Corrie ten Boom should be applauded for her act of love demonstrated in similar circumstances.